paulrouget/servo-embedding-api/README.md

 ## Servo overview

 In Servo, documents are also called pipelines.
 Pipelines contain a set of frames (can be seen as the list of iframes within a document).
 Frames contain a sorted set of pipelines (these pipelines represent the history entries).
 Pipelines and frames are referenced via ids.
-Pipelines and frames live in a constellation, the "Command Control" that passes messages to pipelines.
+Pipelines and frames are accessible in a constellation, the "Command Control" that passes messages to pipelines.

 ### pipeline